Collaborative Writing: A Guide to Maximizing Your Writing Team’s Productivity

 3. Create writing guidelines for your brand

 Regardless of the topic and format, all your content pieces achieve one central goal — relay your brand’s message to the target audience.
-However, it can be challenging to ensure that all the content produced by you achieve this, particularly if you have a large remote content team.
+However, it can be challenging to ensure that all the content produced by multiple people for you achieve this, particularly if you have a large remote content team.

 Keep the following WordPress collaborative writing best practices in mind while creating a style guide to improve your team’s efficiency: